Responsible Office: Campus Parking Services

 D5.2.
 Parking Permitted

-Parking is only permitted in a parking space that has been clearly marked, typically between two parallel red painted lines, posted, signed, and designated for parking purposes.
+Parking is only permitted in a parking space that has been clearly marked, typically between two parallel yellow painted lines, posted, signed, and designated for parking purposes.
 Any area on University property that is not posted, signed, designated or otherwise marked for parking purposes is considered a “no parking” area and parking in such an area is prohibited.
 The absence of any signage to the contrary does not permit or authorize parking elsewhere on University property.

 D5.3.
 Overnight Parking Restricted